 DO I NEED TO BE FLEXIBLE TO HAVE THAI MASSAGE?

 No , although Thai massage is sometimes presented as being about stretches and applied yoga positions, it often isn't like that at all and may well just consist of massage and acupressure as appropriate.
 Some of the applied stretch photos above are just for illustration and are only relevant for some people.
 But if you like the idea of losts of movement and stretching that is also possible.

 IS THAI MASSAGE PAINFUL ?

 Not in a unpleasant way.
 Acupressure and deep tissue massage on blocked or tight areas can feel like a good, relieving 'pain' , but it should always have a relaxing element to it.
-Sometimes in Asia uncomfortable deep pressure massage is a cultural expectation, so if you have had massage in Thailand it may have been with a strong pressure.
+Sometimes in Asia uncomfortable deep pressure massage is a cultural expectation, so if you have had massage in Thailand it may have been with a strong pressure; I tend not to work as strongly as some do in Thailand unless requested.
 I would always ask permission before any deeper work.
 It's always a balance , but for many people deeper pressure massage is ultimately more relaxing and effective than something that is too light.